 Chain stores have two or more retail outlets that are commonly owned and controlled.

-These stores have a centralized buying and merchandising system and sell similar lines of merchandise.
+These stores

 Walmart, Walgreens, Kroger and Target of the U.S., Carrefour of France, Tesco of the U.K., are examples of global chain stores.

-- Chain retailers can purchase at a low price and keep shipping costs low because they purchase in bulk. - As purchases for all retail units are done together, chain stores have a high bargaining power.
-They can bargain with suppliers over the price, quantity discounts and re-order service. - A centralized decision-making system and the use of latest technology increase the efficiency of chain store. - As chain stores are spread over a wide area they can afford aggressive and expensive promotion of their products through electronic and print media. - Full time experts employed for long term planning allow chain stores to regularly monitor the opportunities and threats in the environment.
+Advantages?
+Chain retailers can purchase at a low price and keep shipping costs low because they purchase in bulk.?
+As purchases for all retail units are done together, chain stores have a high bargaining power.
+They can bargain with suppliers over the price, quantity discounts and re-order service.?
+A centralized decision-making system and the use of latest technology increase the efficiency of chain store.?
+As chain stores are spread over a wide area they can afford aggressive and expensive promotion of their products through electronic and print media.?
+Full time experts employed for long term planning allow chain stores to regularly monitor the opportunities and threats in the environment.

-- Since chain stores must maintain consistency across all stores, they cannot customize strategies for every location in terms of price, promotional activities and product assortments. - The initial cost of establishment is high for chain stores.
-This type of format requires multiple stores with additional fixtures, product assortments and many store personnel. - It is difficult for top management to control the activities of every individual store in the chain.
-This may lead to a communication gap and delay in decision-making. - Centralized management is difficult for chain stores as the location of each store is geographically dispersed. - No one takes a personal interest in managing a chain store efficiently.
+Disadvantages?
+Since chain stores must maintain consistency across all stores, they cannot customize strategies for every location in terms of price, promotional activities and product assortments.?
+The initial cost of establishment is high for chain stores.
+This type of format requires multiple stores with additional fixtures, product assortments and many store personnel.?
+It is difficult for top management to control the activities of every individual store in the chain.
+This may lead to a communication gap and delay in decision-making.?
+Centralized management is difficult for chain stores as the location of each store is geographically dispersed.?
+No one takes a personal interest in managing a chain store efficiently.
 Unlike an independent store, a chain store is managed by several layers of management, employee unions, stockholders, and the board of directors.

-Franchise Store
+Franchise Store A franchise store can be defined as

-A franchise store can be defined as a store based on a contractual arrangement between a franchiser (manufacturer) and a franchisee, which allows the franchisee to conduct a given form of business under an established name and according to a given pattern of business.
-In other words, through franchising, small business firms can become a part of a multi-unit chain type retail institution.
-McDonald's has become a successful franchise in India.
+a store based on a contractual arrangement between a franchiser (manufacturer) and a franchisee, which allows the franchisee to conduct a given form of business under an established name and according to a given pattern of business.